Michelleoc/programming-for-data-analysis-assignment/README.md

 ***

-The repository contains a jupyter notebook "numpy-random-assignment" which outlines an overview of the numpy.random pacakage covering the following topics:
+The repository contains a jupyter notebook "numpy-random-assignment" which outlines an overview of the numpy random pacakage covering the following topics:
 1. The overall purpose of the package.
 2. The use of the “Simple random data” and “Permutations” functions.
 3. The use and purpose of at least five “Distributions” functions.